josefmonje/html-css-and-basic-bootstrap/README.md

 Basic HTML, CSS and JavaScript

-This is for my training classes
+This is written so I can use it in my trainings.